NCAS-CMS/pyfive/paper.md

 The issues of the dependency on a complex code maintained by one private company in the context of maintaining data access (over decades, and potentially centuries), can only be mitigated by ensuring that the data format is well documented, that data writers use only the documented features, and that public code exists which can be relatively easily maintained.
 The HDF5group have provided good documentation for the core features of HDF5 which include all those of interest to the weather and climate community who motivated this reboot of `pyfive`, and while there is a community of developers beyond the HDF5 group (including some at the publicly funded Unidata institution), recent events suggest that given most of those developers and their existing funding are US based, some spreading of risk would be desirable.
-To that end, a pure Python code, which is relatively small and maintained by an international constituency, alongside the existing c-code, provides some assurance that the community can maintain HDF5 access for the foreseeable future.
+To that end, a pure Python code, which is relatively small and maintained by an international constituency, alongside the existing C-code, provides some assurance that the community can maintain HDF5 access for the foreseeable future.
 A pure Python code also makes it easier to develop scripts which can work around data and metadata damage should they occur.

 ## Examples